NullDev/JavaScript-Styleguide/README.md

   - [7.1](#functions--use-strict) Write the `"use strict";` directive in each and every script you code and put it on the first line to scope it globally.
 Also, make an empty line below it. eslint: [`strict`](https://eslint.org/docs/rules/strict)

     > Why?
 It is a good way to make your code safer.
 This is because strict mode doesn't allow the usage of dangerous features which could work in a way you wouldn't expect.
 Some things it does: <br>
-    > - It disallows global variables.
+    > - It disallows non-explicit global variables.
     > - Silent failing assignments will throw errors instead.
     > - It requires all property names in an object literal to be unique.
     > - Function parameter names must be unique as well. <br><br>